How do I surrender an animal to you?

 Yes!
 We are committed to ending pet overpopulation and consider spaying and neutering one solution to this tragic problem.
 The PHS’s main goal is to spay or neuter all shelter cats and dogs, prior to their adoptive families pick them up to take them to their new Forever Home.
 However, the occasional animal is not suitable for surgery.
 Therefore, it will be the responsibility of the new owner to bring back their pet when they are old enough to be altered.

 We do get purebred dogs and cats of all ages; however they tend to be adopted very quickly.
-If you are interested in a specific breed or type of pet, view the profiles of dogs and profiles of cats currently available for adoption.
-You may also contact the Adoption Centre to complete a “Pet Request”.
+If you are interested in a specific breed or type of pet, view the profiles of dogs and cats currently available for adoption.

 We keep all healthy, adoptable animals as long as it takes to find them a new home.
 For some animals this can mean living at the shelter for six weeks or more until the right home is available.
 The length of stay for animals varies.
 No animal is ever euthanized solely due to lack of space or because the animal has simply “been here too long.”